 These risk management practices aim to ensure safe working and sporting environments for all involved in the sport.
 This Policy demonstrates the 45s Soccer League’s commitment to implementing and reviewing risk management systems, procedures and processes

-“Risk management is recognized as an integral part of good management practice.
-To be most effective, risk management should become part of an organization’s culture.
-It should be integrated into the organization’s philosophy, practices and business plans rather than be viewed or practiced as a separate program.
+“Risk management is recognised as an integral part of good management practice.
+To be most effective, risk management should become part of an organisation’s culture.
+It should be integrated into the organisation’s philosophy, practices and business plans rather than be viewed or practiced as a separate program.
 When this is achieved, risk management becomes the business of everyone in the organisation”.
 (Australian/New Zealand Risk Management Standard – AS/NZ 4360:1999)

 45s Soccer League’s is committed to providing a safe working and sporting environment which is free from discrimination and harassment.
-It is recognized that risk management:
+It is recognised that risk management:

 - is more than preventing physical harm and providing safe working environments;